CenturyHSProgramming/single-webpage-project/webanalyst/project-requirements.md

 ### CSS
 * Standard Requirements:
     * Styles Applied: at least 1 stylesheet or style tag for each page
-    * Styles Applied consistently: on all pages (links to the same external stylesheets and order of links)
+    * Styles Applied consistently: on all pages (links to the same external stylesheets and order of links) - note that style tags are an exception because they can be used to target unique styles on a per page basis
     * CSS Errors: no more than 2 (total)
     * Repeat selectors: None (per page) unless a page both links to external stylesheets and has a style tag after all link tags
     * Repeat declaration blocks: None (per page) unless a page both links to external stylesheets and has a style tag after all link tags